Polio in Pakistan

 Pakistan is one of the two remaining countries in the world where poliomyelitis (polio) is still categorized as an endemic viral infection, the other one being Afghanistan.
 While it has yet to fully eradicate polio, there has been a major downwards trend in the number of reported cases per year; the total count of wild poliovirus cases in Pakistan in 2019 was down to 147, compared to 84 in 2020, 1 in 2021, 20 in 2022, 6 in 2023 and 41 as of October 2024.
+As of December 2025, Pakistan reported approximately 30 wild poliovirus cases for the year, a decrease from 74 in 2024.

 Though the polio immunization campaign in the country started in 1974, the efforts for eradication officially started in 1994.
 The infection remains endemic despite over 100 rounds of vaccination being carried out in the past decade.
 Pakistan had the world's highest number of polio cases in 2014.

 Pakistan Polio Eradication Programme

 Since 1994, the Pakistan Polio Eradication Programme has been fighting to end the crippling poliovirus from the country.
 The initiative is driven by up to 339,521 trained and dedicated polio workers, the largest surveillance network in the world, quality data collection and analysis, behavioral change communication, state of the art laboratories, and some of the best epidemiologists and public health experts in Pakistan and the world.